raspberrypilearning/recruiting-volunteers/en/step_5.md

 --- task ---

-Invite them along to visit your Dojo so that they can find out more and so you can get to know them too.
+**Invite them to visit your Dojo** so that they can find out more and so you can get to know them too.
 Alternatively you could arrange to meet them in a public place.

 --- /task ---